Etimo/etimo-achievements/CONTRIBUTING.md

 Clone the repository and follow the instructions in this file to get started.

+### Prerequisites

+You will need Docker, NodeJS and Yarn to run this project.

+On Windows, you should install Docker Desktop regardless of whether you use WSL or not.

 ### First Run

 If this is your first time running this project, bootstrap it by running: